Skip to main content

 Image budget

 Keep at most the last 3 screenshots in context; more degrades accuracy.
-Older screenshots should be replaced with a short text placeholder, while keeping the <observation> wrapper:
+Older screenshots should be replaced with a short text placeholder, while keeping the <observation> wrapper.
+This works the same in both output formats, since observations are always user messages:

 def trim_to_last_n_images(messages, n=3):